NAME OF ORGANISATION

 - Value of livestock slaughtered

-Marketing Costs - the cost of moving the product from the place of production to the market place, including freight, cost of containers, commission, insurance, storage, handling and other charges necessarily incurred by the producer in delivering commodities to the market place.
+Marketing Costs - the cost of moving agricultural commodities from the point of production (farm) to the point of sale (the market place), including freight, cost of containers, commission, insurance, storage, handling and other charges necessarily incurred by the producer in delivering commodities to the market place.
 Marketing costs are not on a completely comparable basis between states and in addition, accurate information is difficult to obtain for many items.
 As a consequence, differences between states in the relationship of local to gross value should be regarded with some caution.

 Market Place - the point(s) of valuation of a commodity where ownership of the commodity is relinquished by the agricultural sector as defined for Value of Agricultural Commodities Produced (VACP) purposes.
 In general this is the metropolitan market in each state.
 Where commodities are consumed locally, or where they become raw material for a secondary industry, these points are presumed to be the market place.

-Recorded Production - production as recorded in ABS statistical collection, e.g. the Agricultural Census, the Wool Brokers and Dealers collection and Overseas Trade and Manufacturing Sections statistics.
+Recorded Production - production as recorded in ABS statistical collections (e.g. the Agricultural Census, the Wool Receivals, Purchases and Sales collection and Overseas Trade and Manufacturing Sections statistics).
 Exceptions include the production of Milk as recorded by the Australian Dairy Corporation.

 Reference Period - for most crops this refers to the season ended 30 June.
 However, production is valued for those summer crops, orchard fruit and vegetable crops where the harvesting period extends beyond 30 June.
 Livestock slaughterings and other disposals relate to 30 June.
 For all commodities, values are in respect of production during the financial year irrespective of when payments are actually made.